The Importance of a Total Value Perspective

 4. Stakeholder level:

-The focus at this level is to optimise value flow through defining the positioning of the enterprise vis-à-vis all stakeholders - customers, owners, employees, regulators, government, funders, suppliers, strategic partners, stock market participants, media and society as a whole.
+The focus at this level is to optimise value flow through defining the position of the enterprise vis-à-vis all stakeholders - customers, owners, employees, regulators, government, funders, suppliers, strategic partners, stock market participants, media and society as a whole.
 Regulation should be defined to include corporate reputation, so covering most of the economic and societal issues raised by Michael Porter in his concept of shared value.
 Tasks include understanding the stakeholders’ expectations and devising actions to meet them, supported by relationship and communication strategies.
 It is a big mistake for boards and chief executives to concentrate only on shareholders.
 Rather than spending their time building an equity story for shareholders chief executives should build a corporate story for all stakeholders.

-Value based management has too often been observed in the breach in recent years.
+Value-based management has too often been observed in the breach in recent years.
 Not because it is "wrong", but because it has been focused too much on shareholder value.
-Jack Welch is right to say that this focus was misplaced and Michael Porter to say that enterprises have ignored some of the broader influences that determine their long term success.
-In their evaluation of strategy boards have generally failed to take a total value perspective and their deliberations have too often been dominated by chief executives.
-Financial markets have focused excessively on short term value and financial accounts.
+Jack Welch is right to say that this focus was misplaced and Michael Porter to say that enterprises have ignored some of the broader influences that determine their long-term success.
+In their evaluation of strategy, boards have generally failed to take a total value perspective and their deliberations have too often been dominated by chief executives.
+Financial markets have focused excessively on short-term value and financial accounts.
 Public sector organisations have focused too exclusively on compliance and control and not enough on value.

 Achieving better and more professional financial control and information is, particularly in the public sector, certainly a desirable goal.
 But that will not achieve the objective of optimising value, a field on which the finance profession is not focused.
 The requirements of financial regulation and the technical competencies that these necessitate are inherently different from value analysis.